 Do crystals work and if so, where do you get them?

-Crystals and gemstones work as energetic catalysts.
-They can be used as a focus to bring about or banish something in your life.
+Crystals and gemstones work as energetic catalysts and as spirits.
+They can be worked with to bring about or banish something in your life.
 Each crystal is its own spirit.
 They each have metaphysical properties that make them conducive for working with different intentions.
 For example, obsidian is a protective stone and also a stone that promotes grounding.
 You can tap into these energies and utilize them by working with the spirit of the stone.

 Crystals and gemstones can be worked with in healing (though I always recommend you see a doctor if you have an ailment and that you never use crystals or gemstones instead of seeking medical care).